th1j5/inet/showcases/tsn/trafficshaping/asynchronousshaper/doc/index.rst

 ~~~~~~~~

 Conceptually, the asynchronous traffic shaper meters the data rate of incoming traffic, and calculates an eligibility time for all packets,
-i.e. when the packet should be sent.
-Sending packets at their respective eligibility time results in the shaped output traffic.
+i.e. after which the packet could be sent.
+Sending packets after their respective eligibility time results in the shaped output traffic.
 As traffic streams are reshaped per-hop, no synchornized time is necessary among network nodes, and channel utilization can be optimized
 at each link.